linked-db/linked-ql/README.md

 ## Introducing Auto-Versioning

-⚡️ *Create, Alter, and Drop schemas without needing to worry about schema versioning.*
+⚡️ *Create, Alter, and Drop schemas without needing to worry about versioning.*

-Databases have historically lacked the concept of schema versioning, and that has seen all the engineering work pushed down to the client applications.
+Databases have historically lacked the concept of versioning, and that has seen all the engineering work pushed down to the client application level.
 If you've ever had to adopt a special process for defining and managing your schemas, wherein changes are handled through *serially-named* files within your application, each written as an `UP`/`DOWN` pair of actions, and overall supported by tooling...

 ```sql
 app